Join

 Some of the world’s most famous artists choose historic house settings for exhibitions and installations.

-Chatsworth, home to a fine collection of paintings, sculpture and furniture, has developed a reputation for championing modern art alongside old masters.
+Chatsworth, home to a fine collection of paintings, sculpture and furniture, has developed a reputation for championing modern art alongside old masters, and this year features an exhibition entitled ‘Mirror Mirror: Reflections on Design at Chatsworth’, which reflects on 500 years of creativity and innovation at Chatsworth.
 Chatsworth’s popular annual festival Art Out Loud hosts talks by artists, architects, writers and figures from across the art world, providing an exciting forum for the discussion of contemporary art and design.

 Houghton Hall has also developed a reputation for championing contemporary art and sculpture.
-2019 will see Houghton working with the Henry Moore Foundation to present Henry Moore at Houghton Hall: Nature and Inspiration, the first significant show of the artist’s work in East Anglia.
 The collection at Houghton includes pieces by artists such as James Turrell, Richard Long, Zhan Wang, Anya Gallaccio and Jeppe Hein, which can be seen in the grounds.
-In addition Houghton stages major contemporary exhibitions, with light works by James Turrell in 2015, followed by Richard Long in 2017, and Damien Hirst in 2018.
+In addition, Houghton stages major exhibitions by contemporary artists, including Damien Hirst (2018), Anish Kapoor (2020), and this year, Sean Scully.

 Festivals